enkidevs/curriculum/java/data-management/numbers-i/autoboxing-and-unboxing.md

 ---
 ## Content

-*Java 5* introduced a new concept of auto converting *primitive types* into their corresponding *wrapper* classes and vice-versa.
+*Java 5* introduced a new concept of auto-converting *primitive types* into their corresponding *wrapper* classes and vice-versa.

 `Autoboxing` represents automatic conversion of *primitive type*  to the object of their corresponding *wrapper* classes.
 ```